“BIRTH OF PHARAOH” CHAPTER 7

 From the edge of the room, a guard proclaims, “Your kindness amazes me, sire.”

-Tyre explains to everyone, “This is goodness.
-With this day—which we shall name Nyera and bestow an upcoming holiday with attached ceremonial feast—King Po shall try something, maybe, better.
+Tyre stands next to him and speaks to all, “With this day—which we shall name Nyera and bestow an upcoming holiday with attached ceremonial feast—King Po shall try something, maybe, better.
 And better is needed here.
 There are always so many risks.
 We aren’t ever certain of tomorrow.
-Things were getting very trying with Nyera.
-Now, all the trouble is gone from here.
-Things are going to be better tomorrow.
-Is that right?”
+Things were getting so very, very trying with Nyera.
+With this day, all the trouble from Nyera is gone from here for good?”

 Resting his bloodied arms and goo on the priest’s smock, Skin asks, “Am I good?”